The Best Gravel Bikes

 Santa Cruz Stigmata Carbon CC Rival

 The Santa Cruz Stigmata takes home our award for Best Overall Gravel Bike.
-It was redesigned to update its geometry, increase tire clearance, and give it a more forgiving ride quality to meet the demands of the growing gravel market.
-Santa Cruz seems to have hit the nail on the head, and we were extremely impressed by this bike's well-rounded performance and exceptionally balanced ride feel.
+Formerly a cyclocross race bike, it was recently redesigned to update its geometry, increase tire clearance, and give it a more forgiving ride quality to meet the demands of the growing gravel market.
+Santa Cruz hit the nail on the head, and we were extremely impressed by this bike's well-rounded performance and exceptionally balanced ride quality.
 The Stigmata is lightweight, stiff, fast, and efficient, yet the frame features just enough compliance to enhance rider comfort over rough terrain.
 The Rival build we tested is quality, and this bike is ready to jump into a gravel race or go on any back road adventure.

-Our biggest gripe with the Stigmata is the price.
-This is the least expensive build offered, yet it is the most expensive model in our test.
+Our biggest qualm with the Stigmata is the price.
+This Rival is the least expensive build offered, yet it is the most expensive model we tested.
 We hope that in the future, Santa Cruz offers more frame options other than the high-end Carbon CC to make this award-winning performance more affordable.
 That said, we still feel that the Stigmata is a solid value to the consumer seeking high-end performance in a versatile top-quality gravel bike.

 Read review: Santa Cruz Stigmata Carbon CC Rival